 NLAS manages a network of 66 public libraries, with over 260 staff members.
 Currently, 60 public libraries are offering free access to computers, and 57 are also providing free access to the internet in their communities.
 The goal of the partnership was to ensure technology available in public libraries is used to full potential in new services that respond to community needs.

-WHAT THE TRAINING COVERS
+WHAT THE TRAINING COVERED

 Training of trainers

 - Generic training skills - how to plan, organize and conduct training on different subjects.
+Principles of training adults.